-This bill establishes a foster children assistance trust aimed at providing financial support to foster children who receive Supplemental Security Income (SSI) benefits.
-It amends Minnesota Statutes 2024, section 142A.609, to clarify the treatment of SSI benefits for children in foster care, including the requirement for financially responsible agencies to apply to be the payee for these benefits.
-The bill introduces new provisions that outline the establishment and management of the trust, including the responsibilities of financially responsible agencies to assess eligibility for SSI, remit benefits to the commissioner of children, youth, and families, and notify beneficiaries about their potential entitlements.
+This bill establishes a foster children assistance trust aimed at managing Supplemental Security Income (SSI) benefits for children in foster care.
+It amends Minnesota Statutes 2024, section 142A.609, to clarify the treatment of SSI benefits, including the requirement for financially responsible agencies to apply to be the payee for children receiving these benefits.
+The bill introduces new provisions that define the trust, outline the responsibilities of financially responsible agencies, and detail the commissioner of children, youth, and families' duties regarding the trust.
+It mandates that agencies assess eligibility for SSI, remit benefits to the commissioner, and notify beneficiaries about their potential entitlements.

 Statutes affected: Introduction: 142A.609